davidji99/terraform-provider-herokux/website/docs/r/postgres_mtls_iprule.html.markdown

 page_title: "HerokuX: herokux_postgres_mtls_iprule"
 sidebar_current: "docs-herokux-resource-postgres-mtls-iprule"
 description: |-
-  Provides a resource to manage IP rules for an existing MTLS configured postgres database
+  Provides a resource to manage IP rules for an existing MTLS enabled postgres database
 ---

 # herokux\_postgres\_mtls\_iprule

-This resource manages IP rules for an existing MTLS configured postgres database.
+This resource manages IP rules for an existing MTLS enabled postgres database.

 -> **IMPORTANT!**
 Deleting and re-adding the same CIDR range to the same MTLS enabled database may cause an unknown server error in Heroku.